Cloudburst: Properties

-Rainfall rate equal to or greater than 100 mm per hour is a cloudburst.
-However, different definitions are used, e.g., the Swedish weather service SMHI defines the corresponding Swedish term "skyfall" as 1 mm per minute for short bursts and 50 mm per hour for longer rainfalls.
+Specific definitions of a cloudburst vary.
+In India the definition is rainfall with a rate equal to or greater than 100 mm per hour, while the Swedish weather service SMHI defines the corresponding Swedish term "skyfall" as 1 mm per minute for short bursts and 50 mm per hour for longer rainfalls.
 The associated convective cloud can extend up to a height of 15 km above the ground.

 During a cloudburst, more than 20 mm of rain may fall in a few minutes.
-The results of cloudbursts can be disastrous.
-Cloudbursts are also responsible for flash flood creation.
+The results of cloudbursts can be disastrous and can be responsible for flash flood creation.

 Rapid precipitation from cumulonimbus clouds is possible due to the Langmuir precipitation process in which large droplets can grow rapidly by coagulating with smaller droplets which fall down slowly.
 It is not essential that cloudbursts occur only when a cloud clashes with a solid body like a mountain, they can also occur when hot water vapor mingles into the cold resulting in sudden condensation.

 Detection and forecasting

 While satellites are extensively useful in detecting large-scale weather systems and rainfall, the resolution of the precipitation from these satellites are usually worse than the area of cloudbursts, and hence they go undetected.
 Weather forecast models also face a similar challenge in simulating the clouds at a high resolution.
-The skillful forecasting of rainfall in hilly regions remains challenging due to the uncertainties in the interaction between the moisture convergence and the hilly terrain, the cloud microphysics, and the heating-cooling mechanisms at different atmospheric levels.
+Detailed forecasting of rainfall in hilly regions remains difficult due to the uncertainties in the interaction between the moisture convergence and the hilly terrain, the cloud microphysics, and the heating-cooling mechanisms at different atmospheric levels.